Charlie Holt (Episcopal clergyman): Second Election

 On August 26, 2022, the diocese announced there would be a second election.
 It took place November 19, 2022, at Camp Weed.
 Holt was one of three candidates.
 The others were Miguel Rosada and Beth Tjoflat.
 Holt was elected on the first ballot.
 On November 28, 2022, 29 lay and clergy delegates to the convention filed objections to this second election with the diocese.
-The diocese forwarded them to the presiding bishop for investigation by a court of review and received the report on February 16, 2023.
-The standing committee of the Diocese of Florida is preparing a response, which, when ready, will be shared with the court of review report.
-Once the report is released, other dioceses will have 120 days to express their consent to the election.
-A majority of diocesan standing committees and bishops with jurisdiction must consent to the election before Holt can be consecrated.
+The diocese forwarded them to the presiding bishop for investigation by a court of review and received the report from the court of review on February 16, 2023, while at the same time leaking the report to a group of objectors who posted it on their Facebook page.

+In late March, the standing committee of the Diocese of Florida released a response which has been shared with the court of review report to the dioceses who have 120 days to express their consent to the election.
+At the same time, Holt released a letter to bishops and standing committees that outlined how he plans to lead if his election is given consent.

+A majority of diocesan standing committees and bishops with jurisdiction needed to consent to the election before Holt could be consecrated.
+They had until July 20, 2023 to do so.
 Deputies of Color, group of members of the House of Deputies has also released a statement urging dioceses to withhold their consent.
+Following the release of its February 2023 letter expressing concerns over Holt and the election, the LGBTQ+ Caucus, another group of members of the House of Deputies, published a clarification letter correcting misrepresentations it made of Holt.
+Holt then released his own open letter that thanked the caucus for the corrections and their “private personal apology.”

-Since his election, Holt has emphasized that as bishop he will not stand in the way of parishes or clergy who wish to hold same-sex weddings.
+After his election, Holt emphasized that as bishop he would not stand in the way of parishes or clergy who wish to hold same-sex weddings.
+On May 16, 2023, the standing committee of the diocese of Florida sent an appeal to the standing committee and bishops of other diocese urging them to provide consent.

-A scheduled date of consecration has not been announced.